yucathy/notty_game_project/README.md

 ### Key Features
 - **Custom UI**: A visually appealing and user-friendly interface designed by the team.
 - **Multi-level AI**: Three difficulty levels for AI opponents to test your strategic thinking:
-  - **Easy Mode**: Human players always draw or steal cards that can form valid sets.
+  - **Easy Mode**: A victory assistance mechanism is included, ensuring that human players always draw or steal cards that can form valid sets.
   - **Medium Mode**: AI players choose the best actions based on probability analysis.
   - **Hard Mode**: AI players adopt disruptive strategies, increasing the challenge.
 - **Global Transparency**: All players’ hands are visible throughout the game, emphasizing strategic planning.